 Clinical listeriosis mostly occurs in high-risk groups including :

-Listeria monocytogenes is an anaerobic gram-positive bacillus found in vegetation, soil and animals.
-Consumption of contaminated food is thought to be the main route of transmission.
-The bacterium can survive acidic, salty and cold food processing techniques and can continue multiplying even with proper refrigeration .
-The incubation period is variable and outbreaks have occurred 3–70 days following exposure to implicated food products .
+L. monocytogenes is an anaerobic gram-positive bacillus found in vegetation, soil, and animals.
+The consumption of contaminated food is thought to be the main route of transmission.
+The bacterium can survive acidic, salty, and cold food-processing techniques and can continue multiplying even with proper refrigeration .
+The incubation period for listeriosis is variable, and outbreaks have occurred 3–70 days following exposure to contaminated food products .
 The median incubation period is approximately 3 weeks.

-Listeria monocytogenes may also be transmitted from mother to baby, via the placenta or from ascending vaginal infection .
+L. monocytogenes may also be transmitted from mother to baby, via the placenta or vaginal infection .

-Rarely, Listeria monocytogenes may be transmitted from animals to humans .
+Rarely, L. monocytogenes may also be transmitted from animals to humans .

 Most cases of cutaneous listeriosis in adults result from direct inoculation of the skin .
-This is most commonly seen in veterinarians or farmers who come in contact with animal products of conception or soil carrying the bacteria.
-Cutaneous listeriosis may also appear from invasive disease through haematogenous spread in individuals with impaired immunity .
+This is most commonly seen in veterinarians or farmers who come in contact with birthing animals, products related to animal conceptions and births, or soil carrying the bacteria.
+Cutaneous listeriosis may also result from invasive diseases spread through the bloodstream of individuals with impaired immunity .

-In immune-competent individuals, non-invasive listeriosis typically manifests as febrile gastroenteritis with self-limiting nausea, vomiting and diarrhoea .
+In immunocompetent individuals, non-invasive listeriosis typically manifests as febrile gastroenteritis with self-limiting nausea, vomiting, and diarrhoea .

 Maternal T-cell immunity is most affected during the third trimester and this is when listeriosis in pregnancy typically occurs .

-Cutaneous listeriosis typically presents as purpuric, papulopustular or vesicopustular eruptions that are painless and non-pruritic .
+Cutaneous listeriosis typically presents as purpuric, papulopustular, or vesiculopustular eruptions that are painless and non-pruritic .

-Listeriosis is diagnosed by isolating Listeria monocytogenes from a site that is normally sterile, such as blood, cerebrospinal fluid, gastric washings, amniotic fluid, meconium, placenta or fetal tissue specimens .
+Listeriosis is diagnosed by isolating L. monocytogenes from a site that is normally sterile, such as the patient's blood, cerebrospinal fluid (the fluid between the brain and spinal cord), gastric washings (results of a stomach pump), amniotic fluid (the liquid that surrounds the fetus in the womb), meconium (the first fecal material from a fetus), placenta or fetal tissue specimens .
 The bacterium may also be isolated from a skin biopsy.

 Histopathology may demonstrate:

-Imaging may demonstrate abscesses on internal organs such as the liver and brain.
+Imaging may show abscesses on the patient's internal organs, such as the liver and brain.

 Listeriosis presents like many other infectious diseases that cause fever and constitutional symptoms.
 The differential diagnosis for cutaneous listeriosis is wide and may include: